JoMaCoBa/card-presentation/README.md

-# HTML/CSS Business Card Exercise
+# HTML/CSS Presentation Card Exercise

 This project contains the source code and necessary resources to create an elegant business card using HTML and CSS.